wearethepioneers18/The-Zig-Movie-App/README.md

 # Interview Coding Challenge

 Step 1 of the Interview process.
-Follow the instructions below to complete this portion of the interview...
+Follow the instructions below to complete this portion of the interview.
+Please note, although we do not set a time limit for this challenge, we recommend completing it as soon as possible as we evaluate candidates on a first come, first serve basis...

 ## Prerequisites: